awesomelistsio/awesome/README.md

 * **[Awesome Rust](https://github.com/awesomelistsio/awesome-rust):** A curated list of awesome resources and tips for Rust programming language enthusiasts.
 * **[Awesome Scala](https://github.com/awesomelistsio/awesome-scala):** A curated list of awesome resources and tips for Scala development.
 * **[Awesome Swift](https://github.com/awesomelistsio/awesome-swift):** A curated list of awesome Swift frameworks, libraries, and resources.

+## Space Technology
+* **[Awesome Open Source Space Data APIs](https://github.com/awesomelistsio/awesome-open-source-space-data-apis):** A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
+This list covers everything from satellite imagery to planetary science, making it ideal for developers, researchers, and space enthusiasts.

 ## Travel
 * **[Awesome Digital Nomads](https://github.com/awesomelistsio/awesome-digital-nomads):** A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.